Email & Password

 The summer has been without a doubt the best for a few years and will be remembered as the first ‘proper’ summer in a while, with July in particular delivering day after day of hot sunshine.

 The warmth has of course encouraged millions of us to spend more time outdoors, yet despite the media warnings, many Brits would confess to not having been sufficiently protected from the sun at all times and risking over-exposure to the sun’s harmful rays.

 Who can honestly say they’ve never fallen prey to one of these temptations:

-The skin turning pink is an early sign that the skin has been over-exposed to the sun and been damaged.
+The skin turning pink is an early sign that the skin has been over-exposed to the sun and damaged.
 If that redness lasts or subsequently the skin peels, that indicates more severe sun damage.
-Yet even those that have not endured red, inflamed or peeling skin could still have sun damaged skin.
+Yet even those that have not endured red, inflamed or peeling skin could still have sun-damaged skin.

 Moles and the Sun

 Most Brits have a certain number of moles – usually around 30, although it can be over 300.
 Moles have been linked to sun exposure but are also related to a number of other factors such as skin type and family genetics.